OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/solver_api.rst

 Below is a figure depicting how a model containing both recursive and monolithic solvers would function.
-The numbered circles represent the order of calls to sub-solvers in the model.
+The numbered circles represent the order of calls to subsystems in the model.

 .. figure:: solver_call_diag.svg
    :align: center